-When running MySQL Shell in interactive mode, activate a specific language by entering the commands: \sql, \js, \py.
+When running MySQL Shell in interactive mode, activate a specific language by entering the commands: \sql, \js, \py .

-When running MySQL Shell in batch mode, activate a specific language by passing any of these command-line options: --js, --py or --sql.
-The default mode if none is specified is JavaScript.
+When running MySQL Shell in batch mode, activate a specific language by passing any of these command-line options: -js, -py or -sql.
+If none is specified, the default mode is SQL.